pocomane/brewed-in-the-apocalypse/bita.md

 # Setup

-Before the first session starts, an ambientation playbook is selected all togheter and a scenarist is designed.
+Before the first session starts, an ambientation playbook is selected all together and a scenarist is designed.
 You can use one of that included in this manual, or an external one.
-If you want to use an orginal ambientation, you can refer to the "Your World" playbook included with this manual.
+If you want to use an original ambientation, you can refer to the "Your World" playbook included with this manual.
 It practically contains a way to create a custom ambientation playbook.
-In the rest we will consider that the players and the scenarist choosed a standard ambientation playbook.
+In the rest we will consider that the players and the scenarist choose a standard ambientation playbook.

 The playbook contains a short description of the setting, made of few short